Flag of Malta: Campaign

-Recently, the emblem has been under consideration for removal, with an act passing in parliament in 1975 allowing the George Cross to be removed by a simple parliament majority with the reasoning being that the cross ties Malta to its turbulent, colonial past.
+Every few years, the debate to remove the George Cross from the national flag comes up.
+In 1975 an act passed in parliament allowing the George Cross to be removed by a simple parliament majority with the reasoning being that the cross ties Malta to its turbulent, colonial past.
 A campaign on social media in 2013 further emphasized this point, coming up with an alternative of replacing it with the Maltese cross.

+The issue of the cross returned to the fore of Maltese politics in 2019 when Maltese historian and noted Napoleon apologist and Francophile Charles Xuereb called for its removal from the flag, as well as the demolition of British colonial monuments across the country, arguing that the addition of the cross was a "colonial gimmick" in an interview with The Times of Malta.

+Rival historian Joe Pirotta argued against Xuereb's idea in an article also published by The Times of Malta saying that the addition of the cross was a great honor with Mario Farrugia, chairman of the Fondazzjoni Wirt Artna, arguing that removing the cross would be "an insult" to those who fought against Nazism and that "The George Cross has become as famous as the Maltese Cross" as a symbol of Malta.

 Civil ensign

 The civil ensign shows a red field, bordered white and charged with a blank Maltese cross.
 It is also known as the Merchant's flag and/or the maritime flag of Malta.